 Families are invited to write their baby’s name or a short message on stones or pebbles.
 Small, flat stones will be made available on the day which you can write using an indelible marker pen.
 You can then place your stone at the side of the path that leads into the garden.
 Alternatively, you are welcome to bring your own stone; all we ask is that it is no more than 7cm in diameter.
 Please do not leave any other objects or items other than stones in the Sands garden.

-The service will be held in the Sands Marquee within the Arboretum.
-There will be signposts to the Sands Marquee, alternatively the people at Arboretum reception will direct you.
+The service will be held in the Oak Suite within the Arboretum.
+There will be signposts to the Oak Suite, and the people at Arboretum reception will be able to direct you.